Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 We decided to make two colours, so we set up two bowls.

-(I write this after having finished this activity… had I known then what I know now, I would have made one batch of the uncoloured paint, divided it between the bowls and coloured it separately.
-These portions are quite generous! )
+I write this after having finished this activity.
+In hindsight, I would have made one batch of the uncoloured paint, divided it between the bowls and coloured it separately.
+These portions are generous!

 After watching the sizzle fizzle out we poured a splash of water into the dry mix.
 Instantly this seemed to reignite the reaction again and we were again entertained with hisses and bubbles.